Should We Define A “Sustainable” Food Label?

 Take, for example, this corporate statement from Darden, Inc., the mother company of The Olive Garden and other restaurant chains.
 The posting was published the day before a campaign was launched by Friends of the Earth, a public-action network, calling on Darden to adopt “more ethical practices.”
 Taking stock of the landing page and many interior pages, the word “sustainable” comes up more than a dozen times.
 Yet the actions that Darden pledges in it are weak tea compared to any certifications such as those described above — pledging to phase out antibiotics “important to human medicine” in meat by 2016, battery-cage eggs by 2018, and gestation-crate pork products by 2025.
 I guess that’s why Friends of the Earth was pressuring them.

 With many major food corporations pledging like crazy to phase out cage-free eggs and antibiotic-treated meat, the impending problem lies in supply.
-There are just not enough supplies of more sustainable food ingredients to go around if everyone adopts to these changes.
+There are just not enough supplies of more sustainable food ingredients to go around if everyone adapts to these changes.
 But the word “sustainable” is not to be used in lieu of making more firm and immediate changes.
 It is not a bandage to struggling profits or poor public perception of one’s brand.

 If you cannot afford or find a possible way to follow one sustainable practice, you can always find another.
-That’s where the vastness and flexibility of “sustainable” comes in handy.
+That’s where the vastness and flexibility of the word “sustainable” comes in handy.
 Perhaps you can’t make the pledge for only heritage meat, but you can commit to seafood from responsibly maintained fisheries.
 Say you can’t always ensure the local and pesticide-free origin of your fruits, but you can pledge to pay workers a fair and equitable salary.
 Going after these efforts with honesty and transparency — perhaps through achieving some of the labels that do exist in food — is a much better way to earn trust than a vague “sustainable” spin.
 Sure, it will be hard to fault a producer exactly for using the word “incorrectly.”
 But the public should be prepared with a good radar for BS where this word is concerned.
 There may never be an appropriate way to label “sustainable” in food, but understanding why will help us be more empowered to support the food production practices we truly value.